elmerdotdev/ciccc-oop-ts-final-project/README.md

 ## Requirements ✅

-- You can use functions or you can also use classes (recommended), fields, and methods for the different functionalities of your app.
+- Use classes, fields, and methods for the different functionalities of your app.
 For example:

   - `class TaskList {}` - To create a new instance of tasks